 The story of both series center around female leads with strong character and unwavering determination to accomplish their goals.
 Most of the people in the show including their potential love interests, who continuously help them out reach their goals, are drawn to their character and charisma.
 The character design of Skip Beat might put you off but please consider it.
 Both are among the good shoujos out there.

-these two anime have a few things in common.
+Tthese two anime have a few things in common.

-first they are both manga adapted anime.
+First they are both manga adapted anime.

-protagonist both have red hair that are rare at where they live
+Protagonist both have red hair that are rare at where they live.

-they both get taken in by other poeple as love interest.
+They both get taken in by other poeple as love interest.

 Both series give off a similar vibe and both have similar soundtracks to create the same atmosphere in there scenes.